Coronary Artery Bypass Graft Surgery

 - The skin over the surgical site will be cleaned with an antiseptic solution.

 - Once all the tubes and monitors are in place, your doctor will make incisions (cuts) in one or both of your legs or one of your wrists to access the blood vessel(s) to be used for the grafts.
-He or she will remove the vessel(s) and close those incision(s).
+They will remove the vessel(s) and close those incision(s).

 - The doctor will make a cut (incision) down the center of your chest from just above the breastbone to just below where the chest ends.

 - The doctor will cut the sternum (breastbone) in half lengthwise.
-He or she will separate the halves of the breastbone and spread them apart to expose your heart.
+They will separate the halves of the breastbone and spread them apart to expose your heart.

 Coronary artery bypass graft surgery--on-pump procedure